 - Nutrition declaration

 - Alcohol content for alcoholic beverages

-Food labelling legislation in the USA seems to be covered in a different way.
-The FDA has developed a food labelling guide to help manufacturers along.
+Food labeling legislation in the USA seems to be covered in a different way.
+The FDA has developed a food labeling guide to help manufacturers along.
 The basic requirements are similar for those in Europe, but take care, requirements do differ, especially in the details:

 - Name of the food

 - Ingredient list

 - Manufacturer or distributor

 Chinese food labeling regulation

 We’re definitely no food label experts for the Chinese market, so we’ll limit ourselves here with a link to a guide for importing foods into China as well as a comparison of Chinese and European food labeling.
 That said, the basic requirements seem to be very similar to the European legislation although allergen labeling does not seem mandatory, but some other statements (e.g. radiation & GMO) do have to be stated.

 Even though requirements may differ, there are a few common themes here on which we’ll zoom in with a bit more detail: nutritional value, ingredients, expiry date and allergens.